Open Bible Data Home About News OET Key

 (Some words not found in UHB: and,vessel clay which/who boiled in/on/over=him/it broken and=if in/on/at/with,vessel copper/brass/bronze//coin boiled and,scoured and,rinsed in/on/at/with,water )

 As the General Introduction to the book of Leviticus discusses, the book often speaks of the Israelites and to the Israelites in the third person, even in a direct address.
 However, as the General Introduction to this chapter discusses, here and throughout the rest of the chapter, the author of Leviticus switches to a second-person address.
-If you have been using third-person pronouns since chapter 4, and the sudden switch to second-person pronouns would be confusing in your language, consider continuing to use the third-person in your translation.
+If you have been using third-person pronouns since chapter 4, and the sudden switch to second-person pronouns would not be natural in your language, consider continuing to use the third-person in your translation.
 Alternate translation: “he shall bring it … he shall present”

 BI Lev 6:21 ©